Athol Fugard: Refusal to stage for "Whites Only" audiences

-In 1962, Fugard found the question of whether he could "work in a theatre which excludes 'Non-Whites'--or includes them only on the basis of special segregated performance-- increasingly pressing".
-It was made more so by the decision of British Equity to prevent any British entertainer visiting South Africa unless the audiences were multi-racial.
-In a decision that caused him to reflect on the power of art to effect change, Fugard decided that the "answer must be No".That old argument used to be so comforting; so plausible: 'One person in that segregated, white audience, might be moved to think, and then to change, by what he saw'.
+In 1962, Fugard found the question of whether he could "work in a theatre which excludes 'Non-Whites'—or includes them only on the basis of special segregated performance—increasingly pressing".
+It was made more so by the decision of British Equity to prevent any British entertainer visiting South Africa unless the audiences were allowed to be multi-racial.
+In a decision that caused him to reflect on the power of art to effect change, Fugard decided that the "answer must be No" to segregation.

+That old argument used to be so comforting; so plausible: 'One person in that segregated, white audience, might be moved to think, and then to change, by what he saw'.

 I'm beginning to wonder whether it really works that way.
-The supposition seems to be that there is a didactic--a teaching through feeling element in art.
+The supposition seems to be that there is a didactic—a teaching through feeling element in art.
 What I do know is that art can give meaning, can render meaningful areas of experience, and most certainly also enhances.
 But teach?
 Contradict?
 State the opposite to what you believe and then lead you to accept it?

 In other words, can art change a man or woman?
 No. That is what life does.
 Art is no substitute for life.

-Of the few venues in the country where a play can be presented to mixed audiences some, Fugard noted, were little better than barns.
-But he concluded that under these circumstances "every conceivable dignity--audience, producer, act, 'professional' etc.--" was "operative" in the white theatre except one, "human dignity".
+Of the few venues in the country where a play could be presented to mixed audiences, Fugard noted that some were little better than barns.
+But he concluded that under these circumstances, "every conceivable dignity—audience, producer, act, 'professional' etc.—" was "operative" in the white theatre except one, "human dignity".

-Fugard publicly supported the Anti-Apartheid Movement (1959–94) in the international boycott of South African theatres due to their segregated audiences.
-The results were additional restrictions and surveillance, leading him to have his plays published and produced outside South Africa.

-Lucille Lortel produced The Blood Knot at the Cricket Theatre, Off Broadway, in New York City in 1964, "launch[ing]" Fugard's "American career."
+Fugard publicly supported the call of the Anti-Apartheid Movement in Britain for an international boycott of racially segregated South African theatres.
+The results were additional restrictions and surveillance.
+He began to have his plays published and produced outside South Africa.
+Lucille Lortel's production of The Blood Knot at the Off Broadway Cricket Theater in New York City in 1964 "launch[ed]" Fugard's "American career".